guneetsinghchatha/guneetsinghchatha/README.md

 - 👋 Hello, I’m Guneet
-- 🌱 I’m currently learning Human Centered Data Science at the University of Toronto 🇨🇦
+- 🌱 Completed Human Centered Data Science at the University of Toronto 🇨🇦
 - 💞️ I'm working on multiple NLP projects
+- Currently working on a healthcare project